 Average Weather in Duluth Minnesota, United States

-In Duluth, the temperature typically varies from 7°F to 78°F over the course of the year, and is rarely below -15°F or above 88°F.
+In Duluth, the summers are comfortable; the winters are freezing, snowy, and windy; and it is partly cloudy year round.
+Over the course of the year, the temperature typically varies from 7°F to 78°F and is rarely below -15°F or above 88°F.

 The warm season lasts for 3.4 months, from June 5 to September 16, with an average daily high temperature above 66°F. The hottest day of the year is July 19, with an average high of 78°F and low of 60°F.